 When You And Your Spouse Disagree

-In the ideal divorce, both parents agree about all the specifics of child custody.
+In an ideal divorce, both parents would agree on all the specifics of child custody.

 The court will consider both parents’ behavior during the marriage when deciding what is in the best interests of the child.

 Specifically, factors that affect how well each parent will be able to care for the child and create a healthy environment will weigh heavily.